Lonsdaleiter/AnythingButThat/tutorial.md

 To switch weapons, press e.

+To pause and unpause, press p.

 Don't die.

-If you want to quit, press escape.
+To quit, press escape.

-Oh yeah, and if you do die and defy my instructions, press r.
+Oh yeah, and if you do die and defy my instructions, press r to play again.